-Ayurveda is not just the science of health, IT IS the science and wisdom of life.
-Ayurveda is a comprehensive system of medicine originating in the region of India during Vedic times, over 10,000 years ago.
+Ayurveda is not just the science of health, IT IS the science and wisdom of life, and part of the Vedic system of knowledge.
+It is a comprehensive system of medicine originating in the region of India during Vedic times, over 10,000 years ago.

 Derived from the elements, our doshas are the three biological energies that govern our physical and mental processes.
 Vata is associated with movement of air and ether; Pitta with transformation of fire and water; and Kapha with the rootedness of earth and the fluidity of water.

-Chandra helps rebalance with traditional therapies and diet modifications, and allows clients to find lasting relief from issues such as excess weight, skin problems, poor digestion, restlessness, lethargy, and even more serious conditions such as Lyme’s Disease, Lupus, neurological and psychological disorders, and chronic gastrointestinal issues.
-However, Ayurveda is for everyone, and is extremely beneficial as general detox or seasonal preventative practice to treat imbalances before symptoms arise.
-One always feels remarkably energized and clear after a seasonal cleanse.
+Chandra Ayuveda helps you rebalance with traditional therapies and diet modifications, and allows you to find lasting relief from issues such as excess weight, skin problems, poor digestion, restlessness, lethargy, and even more serious chronic conditions such as auto-immune disorders, neurological and psychological disorders, and chronic gastrointestinal issues.

 As a general preventative and anti-aging method, Chandra Ayurveda provides general detoxes or seasonal preventative practices as well, to treat imbalances before symptoms arise.
 One always feels remarkably energized and clear after a seasonal cleanse Ayurvedic cleanse and treatment protocol.